Each type of patent provides a different kind of protection.

 Patents

-is the current allowance rate of utility, plant, and reissue patent applications
+Current allowance rate of utility, plant, and reissue patent applications w/o RCE

 How TCP Law Can Help